jdc20181/BeffsBrowser/README.md

+#Version 1.5.4 Pre-Release

+I am pre-releasing the upcoming version to deal with install issues.
+If resolved, I will have this release done soon!

 #Install issues.

 I have already started working on Version 1.5.4 however, I will re - release Version 1.5.3 to see if it is fixed.
 Thanks!